Should You Avoid Mineral Oils in Skincare?

 Have you ever wondered why mineral oils are still used so often in skincare despite the controversy behind them?
 We’ll give you a hint: it has to do with time.
 If you guessed that they provide longer shelf life for products, congrats because you’re absolutely right!

-Personal care products that contain mineral oils include:
+Skincare products and cosmetics that contain mineral oil include:

 - Face creams